Pardubice

 Pardubice ([ˈpardubɪtsɛ]; Pardubitz) is a city in the Czech Republic.
-It has about 89,000 inhabitants.
+It has about 92,000 inhabitants.
 It is the capital city of the Pardubice Region and lies on the Elbe River.
 The historic centre is well preserved and is protected as an urban monument reservation.

-Pardubice is known as the centre of industry, which represents by an oil refinery or an electronic equipment plant.
-The city is well known for its sport events, which include the Great Pardubice Steeplechase in horse racing, the Golden Helmet of Pardubice in motorcycle racing, and the Czech Open international chess and games festival.
+Pardubice is known as a centre of industry, with dominant industries being the chemical industry, electrical engineering and mechanical engineering.
+The city is also well known for its sports events, which include the Velká pardubická, a cross-country steeplechase, the Golden Helmet of Pardubice in motorcycle racing, and the Czech Open international chess and board games festival.

 Administrative division

-Pardubice is divided into eight boroughs, which are further divided into 27 administrative parts (in brackets):

-Pardubice I (Bílé Předměstí (partly), Pardubice-Staré Město, Zámek, Zelené Předměstí (partly));
+Pardubice consists of eight self-governing boroughs.
+In addition, Pardubice consists of 27 municipal parts, whose borders do not respect the boundaries of boroughs (in brackets population according to the 2021 census, in italics municipal parts only partly in the boroughs):